Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 wiring mechanism because I couldn't find a way to hook into the handling of npc / mob movement using the current ServerAPI.
-This means that Pressure Plates which are triggered by mobs or npcs will still behave as usual.
+This means that Pressure Plates which are triggered by mobs or npcs will still behave as usual even if you enabled the configuration setting OverrideVanillaCircuits.
 They will neither trigger an Advanced Circuit nor will any configuration options or extensions take any effect on the Vanilla Circuit they execute.

+Beside that, note that this plugin had never been tested under Linux and Mono before.
+Please report any success or problem - I'm curious about this.

 A Quickstart to Advanced Circuits
 --------------------------------------------------------------
-Because this stuff is far easier explained and understood if you see it in action, you should download the testworld.
+Because this stuff is far easier explained and understood if you see it in action, you should download this pre-configured testserver.
+Just extract it, run "Run Server.bat" and use the game to connect to your localhost: 127.0.0.1

 I'll try to write a detailed textual guide on how to use Advanced Circuits later, though I'm too busy with plugin development right now.
-If they can spare some free-time I would very appreciate a community member writing a guide instead though.
+If they can spare some free-time I would very appreciate a community member writing a guide instead.

 Changelog
 --------------------------------------------------------------
+Version 1.1 Beta [10.09.2012]
+  -Recommended maximum circuit length is now 400.
+  -Overriding of Vanilla Circuits is now enabled by default.
+  -Players triggering a circuit which exceeds the maximum length are now notified about that.
+  -Timers which became invalid due to a server crash will no longer throw exceptions.
+  -Fixed Timers in overriden vanilla circuits turning themselfes off.
+  -Fixed Timers sometimes not updating their state for other players than the switching player.
+  -Fixed Dart Traps causing to have no damage when no configuration was present.
+  -Fixed Dart Traps not being read properly from the configuration.
+  -Implemented a work-around of a Mono configuration issue causing configuration files not to be reloaded successfully.
+  -Updated for Plugins Common Lib 1.1

-Version 1.0 [07.09.2012]
+Version 1.0 Beta [07.09.2012]
   -Initial release by CoderCow